 - Secondly, you also need to prepare a mixture of Himalayan crystal salt.

 - The use of glue mixtures is not recommended because it can cause harm to respiratory organs.

 The Tile Method

-Usually, glue for Himalayan Salt comes in powder form, which you will have to mix with water according to the manufacturer’s instructions.
-After going through with the salt wall installation, you will need to wait for a specified time until the glue is cured before removing any excess to finish.
+Usually, glue for Himalayan salt comes in powder form, which has to be mixed with water according to the manufacturer’s instructions.
+After getting done with the salt wall installation, you will need to wait for a specified time until the glue has dried before removing any excess to finish.

-Isn’t it refreshing to have a Himalayan Salt wall at your very own place, and even more so when you know you did it yourself?
+Isn’t it refreshing to have a Himalayan salt wall at your very own place, and even more so when you know you have done it yourself?

-With salt rooms and salt spas being the latest trend, Himalayan Salt therapy is gaining acceptance as the cure for symptoms of many conditions.
+With salt rooms and salt spas being the latest trend, Himalayan salt therapy is gaining acceptance as a cure for symptoms of many health conditions.
 With all the benefits being discussed and raved about, the Himalayan salt wall is a must-have.